 As discussed in Note 2, "Acquisitions", when the Company acquires a business the amount assigned to the tangible assets and liabilities and intangible assets acquired is based on their respective fair values determined as of the acquisition date.
 The excess of the purchase price over the tangible assets and liabilities and intangible assets is recorded as goodwill.
-The following details the changes in the Company's intangible assets and goodwill related to the Company's acquisitions as well as its asset purchases for the years ended August 29, 2015 and August 30, 2014 as well as the respective periods over which the assets will be amortized (in thousands, except weighted average life in years).
+The following details the changes in the Company's intangible assets and goodwill related to the Company's acquisitions for the years ended August 27, 2016 and August 29, 2015 as well as the respective periods over which the assets will be amortized (in thousands, except weighted average life in years).
 These amounts include additional payments associated with prior year acquisitions as well as changes to acquisition purchase allocations that had not been finalized as of the end of the prior fiscal year:

-Weighted Average Life
+Weighted Weighted Average

-Year ended August 29, 2015 in Years A August 30, 2014 in Years
+Year ended August 27, 2016 Average Life in Years August 29, 2015 Life in Years

-Goodwill \$ 10,272 N/A \$ 1,404 N/A
+Goodwill \$ 7,481 N/A \$ 10,272 N/A

-Customer contracts 6,199 14.9 1,141 12.9
+Customer contracts 6,088 14.8 6,199 14.9

-Other intangible assets 1,603 5.3 179 6.7
+Other intangible assets 670 5.3 1,603 5.3

-Total intangible assets and goodwill acquired \$ 18,074 \$ 2,724
+Total intangible assets and goodwill acquired \$ 14,239 \$ 18,074

 The Company does not amortize goodwill, but it is reviewed annually or more frequently if certain indicators arise, for impairment.
-There were no impairment losses related to goodwill or intangible assets during the years ended August 29, 2015, August 30, 2014 or August 31, 2013.
+There were no impairment losses related to goodwill or intangible assets during the years ended August 27, 2016, August 29, 2015 or August 30, 2014.